boyu-zhang-25/DropConnect_DPP/README.md

         j = rng.choice(ground_set[avail], p=arr)
 ```

 This is simply a re-normalization of the probability, and it does not affect our experimental results.
 All of our experimental results complies with our theoratical justifications.
-This is purely a Numpy package bug.
+This is purely a floating point rounding bug.

 ## To compare dpp_node and dpp_edge on the test dataset